 Moray Estates, Darnaway Farm Visitor Centre, Tearie, Forres.
 Telephone 01309-641469

 Scotland can offer good skiing from December to April if circumstances allow.
 Ok, it does not have the consistent soft white fluffy stuff of Meribel, but in a good year, the skiing can be surprisingly good.
 And of course, if the heavens provide, one can head to the pistes at short notice and make the best of the fresh snow.

 Cairngorm Ski Area, Aviemore Tel 01479 861261

-Cairngorm has a wide range of runs for skiers of all levels of ability, though the lower slopes can be icy.
+Cairngorm has a wide range of runs for skiers of all ability levels, though the lower slopes can be icy.

 The Lecht Ski Company, Strathdon Tel 01975651426

 The Lecht provides a variety of skiing for all levels of ability but the lower slopes are particularly kind to beginners.